mdrahmed/AndroidStudio-projects/README.md

 # Cancer risk prediction app
 The risk prediction app will be found in the folder `Deadly-Cancer-Prediction`.
-Just download the `.apk` file to run it on android.
+Just download the `.apk` file to run it on Android.

 ![risk-prediction-app-1](pics/risk-prediction-app-1.png)

 The questionnaire is set based on the findings of the paper.